ndthanhdev/mcp-browser-kit/README.md

 # MCP Browser Kit

-A Model Control Protocol (MCP) Server for interacting with manifest v2 compatible browsers.
+An MCP Server for interacting with manifest v2 compatible browsers.

 ## Usage